Do Superstitious Traders Lose Money?

 University of Hong Kong - Faculty of Business and Economics

-Keywords: superstition, cognitive abilities, limit order clustering, investment performance, individual investors
+Keywords: superstition, financial sophistication, limit order clustering, investment performance, individual investors